 BOOST POST-RUN MUSCLE RECOVERY WITH A CBD-INFUSED COOL-DOWN

-We have previously discussed (over on the main BLOCKHEAD blog) how you can get the most out of your run by using caffeine as part of your pre-run routine.
+We have discussed how you can get the most out of your run by using caffeine as part of your pre-run routine.
 This time, we're going to take a look at how you can improve your post-run routine with the help of CBD.

 A Brief History of CBD